 Program Overview

 UBC’s Clinical Assessment Program will only be offered in the fall of each year.
-All 300 selected candidates will take the Multiple Mini Interview (MMI) assessment in one weekend.
-For applicants applying to a 2022 CAP position, a combination of the Medical Council of Canada Qualifying Exam Part 1 (MCCQE1) score, the National Assessment Collaboration Examination (NAC OSCE) score, and a comprehensive file review will be used to select candidates for a CAP position.
+In 2024, all 360 selected candidates will take the Multiple Mini Interview (MMI) assessment in one weekend.
+For applicants applying to a 2024 CAP position, a combination of the Medical Council of Canada Qualifying Exam (MCCQE) Part 1 score, the National Assessment Collaboration (NAC) Examination score, and a comprehensive file review will be used to select candidates for a CAP position.

 Apply to the Program